 A great way to establish boundaries is to communicate your expectations before there is reason to be annoyed.
 But again, it’s important to say these out of your child’s best interest instead of just desiring control over your in-laws.

-Recognize the difference between a guideline and a preference.
+Recognize the Difference Between a Guideline and a Preference

 As parents, we sometimes want to set expectations that may not always be necessary.
-For example, saying to a grandparent, “We do not let him stay up past 7:30 p.m.
-So please make sure to put him to bed by then,” maybe a desire for your child but not something that will harm him if they don’t stick to it.
+For example, saying to a grandparent, “We do not let him stay up past 7:30 p.m., So please make sure to put him to bed by then,” may be a desire for your child but not something that will harm him if they don’t stick to it.

 It is fun for our children when a grandparent lets them stay up later than usual.
-Or lets them eat food you don’t let them eat at home.
+Or let them eat food you don’t let them eat at home.
 As children grow, they can understand that their grandparents can have different rules than their parents.
 So ask yourself, “Is this boundary necessary?
 Or is it just my preference?”
 You may not need to set it if it’s just a preference.

 But there are times when rules and boundaries must be respected.
 Because you have to follow through with a standard that is necessary at your house, and grandparents must respect that.
 In this case, being direct and kind in what the expected boundary is appropriate.
 If the boundary is repeatedly not respected, it is important to discuss what is happening.